Using a Data Clean Room for Business Growth

 What Is a Data Clean Room?

-A data clean room is a secure environment that allows multiple companies, or divisions of a single company, to bring data together for joint analysis under defined guidelines and restrictions.
+A data clean room is a secure and controlled environment that allows multiple companies, or divisions of a company, to bring data together for joint analysis.
 These guidelines and regulations keep data usage aligned with privacy laws such as the General Data Protection Regulation (GDPR) and the California Consumer Privacy Act (CCPA).
 In the data clean room, personally identifiable information (PII) is anonymized, processed, and stored in a compliant way.

 The most popular use case of data clean rooms is to link anonymized marketing and advertising data from multiple parties for attribution.
 Data clean rooms don’t allow data points that could be tied back to a specific user to leave the environment, giving organizations the ability to adhere to privacy laws.